MicrosoftLearning/MB-310-Microsoft-Dynamics-365-Finance/Instructions/Labs/Module 1 GL Lab Configure journal name.md

 3. Select **Ledger daily journal workflow** and the system will throw a popup message asking to launch the workflow client.
 Select **Open**.

-**Note: If the report designer does not open, and you are not prompted to run the Microsoft Dynamics 365 Finance: Financial Report Designer and to log in, then restart Microsoft Edge in the lab environment, log in again, and perform steps 1 to 3 again.
+**Note: The workflow designer often "pops under," so check the taskbar.
+If the designer does not open, and you are not prompted to run the Microsoft Dynamics 365 Finance: Financial Report Designer and to log in, then restart Microsoft Edge in the lab environment, log in again, and perform steps 1 to 3 again.
 If it still doesn't work, report to your Authorized Lab Hoster that the workflow editor will not start.**

 4. Once you enter your Dynamics 365 Finance credentials, the workflow client for daily ledger journal will open.